Bakari Sellers: Political career

-Zionist advocacy
+Israel advocacy

-Sellers first attended the annual AIPAC conference while serving as a student body president at Morehouse College.
-He has since become a prominent African-American Zionist.
+Sellers is a prominent African-American supporter of Israel.
+He first attended the annual American Israel Public Affairs Committee (AIPAC) conference while serving as a student body president at Morehouse College.
 In 2016, he authored a letter signed by 60 fellow African-American politicians urging the Democratic Platform Committee to keep the same language, refusing to include the statement that Israel is engaging in an "occupation" of Palestine that appeared in previous Democratic platforms.

 2019 Lincoln Memorial tweet

 In response to an incident between a teenager, Nicholas Sandmann, and Native American activist Nathan Phillips at the Lincoln Memorial, Sellers tweeted about the teen: "He is a deplorable.
 Some ppl can also be punched in the face."
 Sellers deleted the tweet, claiming his comment was "metaphoric" and "taken out of context" though he still claimed that the students "displayed xenophobic, racist behavior."
 Sellers was later included in a lawsuit brought by the teen's parents against CNN, where Sellers worked as an analyst.
 CNN settled the lawsuit, rather than face a court trial.